andrewjlamarche/PSKracker/README.md

 # Supported OS

-PSKracker should compile on any *nix system
+PSKracker should compile on macOS any Linux system.
+It has been tested on macOS Sierra 10.12 and Ubuntu 16.04.
 Embedded systems are not supported.
 PSKracker is intended to be run on true pentesting environments (Desktop/Workstation/Laptop).

 # Acknowledgements

 Thank you to rofl0r, wiire and datahead for my first C endeavors!
-Thank you to AAnarchYY for research dedication and motivation
+Thank you to AAnarchYY for research dedication and motivation.

 # Disclaimer